 S4 Medical (formerly Sotera Medical) is developing the “Protect-E:” a potentially breakthrough solution for minimizing risk associated with a critical cardiac care procedure.
-By partnering with Carbon Production Network (CPN) Partner Resolution Medical and using the Carbon medical polyurethane (MPU 100) material, S4 was able to greatly reduce their time to market by shortening design cycles, ultimately helping them secure early clinical trials which are crucial for medical device startups like S4.
+By partnering with Carbon Production Network (CPN) Partner Resolution Medical and using the Carbon Multi-purpose Polyurethane (MPU 100) material, S4 was able to greatly reduce their time to market by shortening design cycles, ultimately helping them secure early clinical trials which are crucial for medical device startups like S4.
 Learn how S4 leveraged the Carbon Platform via Resolution Medical to rapidly finalize medical device designs, progressing them towards drastically improving patient health in cardiac care procedures.

 PROBLEM: ABLATION PROCEDURE SIDE EFFECTS